Self-paced

 Step 5: Styling the application web interface

 An easy way to add styles is to use CSS.
-We can add a <style> block directly to the above HTML to enhance it visually.
+We can add a <style> block directly above of the HTML to enhance it visually.
 The CSS code we will include is as follows:

 1body { 2 font-family: Arial, sans-serif; 3 margin: 40px; 4 background-color: #f4f4f4; 5} 6form { 7 background-color: #fff; 8 padding: 20px; 9 border-radius: 8px; 10 box-shadow: 0px 0px 15px rgba(0,0,0,0.1); 11} 12input[type="number"] { 13 width: 100%; 14 padding: 10px; 15 margin: 10px 0; 16 border-radius: 4px; 17 border: 1px solid #ccc; 18} 19input[type="submit"] { 20 background-color: #333; 21 color: #fff; 22 padding: 10px 15px; 23 border: none; 24 border-radius: 4px; 25 cursor: pointer; 26} 27input[type="submit"]:hover { 28 background-color: #555; 29} 30h3 { 31 margin-top: 20px; 32 background-color: #fff; 33 padding: 10px; 34 border-radius: 4px; 35}